zeroc0de2022/codeFinder/README.md

 5. radio **Highlight** - display mode of found results.
 Turn code highlighting on or off
 6. input **Exclude files** - Exclude files containing the specified keys from the search.
 You can specify multiple keys separated by commas
 7. input **Exclude folder** - Exclude files located in the specified directories from the search.
 You can specify multiple directories separated by commas
-8. input **Exclude files vy size** - Exclude files larger than the specified size from the search.
+8. input **Exclude files by size** - Exclude files larger than the specified size from the search.
 The size is indicated in kB.
-9. input **Limit files** - Limit the search for found files to the specified number.
+9. input **Limit files** - Limit the search for found files to the specified number.git a